Like a Prayer (album): Artwork and release

 "I love blond hair, but it really does something different to you.
 I feel more grounded when I have dark hair, and I feel more ethereal when I have light hair.
 It's unexplainable.
 I also feel more Italian when my hair is dark".

 — —Madonna on dying her blonde hair dark for Like a Prayer.

-For Like a Prayer, Madonna adopted a new image; she dyed her blonde hair dark, wore well-worn jeans, multiple rings on her fingers, garnet-encrusted crucifixes, a string of colored beads and glass gemstones around her neck.
+For Like a Prayer, Madonna adopted a new image; she dyed her blonde hair dark, wore well-worn jeans, multiple rings on her fingers, garnet-encrusted crucifixes, a string of colored beads and glass gems around her neck.
 This new look was described as "very sixties" and a "cross between [a] gypsy and [a] hippie" by Mark Bego and Adam Sexton, respectively.
-It was Madonna's first studio album that didn't feature her face on the front cover.
+It was Madonna's first studio album not to feature her face on the front cover.
 Shot by Herb Ritts, it depicts a close-up of the singer's crotch and hands; the first two buttons of her fly are undone and her fingers, adorned with rings and beads, hold down the top of her jeans.
 According to O'Brien, the cover was inspired by Madonna's mother, who used to cover up her Sacred Heart statue with zip-up jeans each time a woman came to visit.

 Critics have compared the artwork to that of Sticky Fingers (1971) by the Rolling Stones, which shows a close-up of a male model's crotch, and Born in the U.S.A.
 (1984) by Bruce Springsteen.
 Writing for the San Francisco Examiner, Barry Walters noted that the artwork sees Madonna "virtually exposing herself", while for Attitudes Matthew Burton, "for a woman whose album and single artwork had been so inextricably linked with her face, [Like a Prayer] announced a new kind of Madonna".
-On CD editions, the album's back cover shows a black and white image of Madonna dancing with a flowing purple chiffon top, while the photograph used on the inner sleeve shows a dark-haired Madonna in a praying pose.
+On CD editions, the album's back cover shows a black-and-white image of Madonna dancing with a flowing purple chiffon top, while the photograph used on the inner sleeve shows a dark-haired Madonna in a praying pose.
 The vinyl editions used the "praying" picture as the back cover, and the "dancing" one on the inner sleeve.